Summer Youth Employment Program FAQs

 • Social Security Card

-• 14 – 17 years old: School ID, School Report Card with Photo, Driver’s License, State ID, Passport, or City Rec ID
+• 14 – 17 years old: School ID, School Report Card with clear photo, Driver’s License, State ID, Passport, or City Rec ID

-• Proof of Relationship between you and child
+4. Proof of Relationship between parent/guardian and child

 • Examples: birth certificate with your name and your child’s name, school records listing current guardian, or current custody papers)